KnightPointSystems/kps_playbook/README.md

 of our files that starts and ends with: `---`.

-Everything between sets of `---` is called front matter, and this is where an infinite number of properties can be defined that can be used programatically within our templates.
+Everything between sets of `---` is called front matter, and this is where an infinite number of properties can be defined that can be used programmatically within our templates.

 For example, if you would like to set the title and route of a markdown page you are writing, it could look something like: